 Incorporate development into your organization’s engagement strategy to help employees become proficient in their responsibilities and gain additional skills.
-Build a consistent culture of development by identifying and communicating core competencies employees need to be successful, providing a variety of training and upskilling opportunities and empowering employees to self-manage their careers in collaboration with their leaders.
+Build a consistent culture of development by identifying and communicating core competencies employees need to be successful.
+You should also provide a variety of training and upskilling opportunities, empowering employees to self-manage their careers in collaboration with their leaders.

 Make sure mobility and advancement opportunities, as well as the steps needed to achieve them, are well-known for all roles throughout your organization, including non-clinical and administrative roles.